vultisig/docs/FAQ/README.md

 ### Can users mix-and-match iOS and Android?

 Yes!
 Vault shares & signers are device agnostic.
 Users can mix-and-match any devices (iOS, Android, browser apps, etc.) to be used as signers.

+### Can users import their existing address into Vultisig?

+The single-sig private key and seed phrase of existing addresses are already potentially exposed, especially if they were on hot wallets.
+Vultisig will not remedy this existing risk.